 Most traditional accounts call for a ratio of 1.5 to 4 parts fish for every 1 part salt.
 Higher salt contents are likely attributed to regions with warmer temperatures, as heat encourages microbes that may out-compete proper enzymatic reactions.
 Jeremy Umanksy, chef co-owner of Larder Delicatessen and Bakery in Cleveland, Ohio, says that a salt content of at least 10 percent is a necessity for their fermentation program when a product is dominated by autolytic processes rather than bacterial processes.
 “Salt content in garums depends on how long the makers want to ferment, seasonal temperature flux, and time of year,” Umanksy says.

 The type of fish varies too.
 While most fish sauces are made from small fish, such as anchovies or sardines, larger sea fish are also used.
-The recipe on Page 51 uses mackerel, not an uncommon fish for garum.
+The recipe below uses mackerel, not an uncommon fish for garum.
 Most fish sauces are made with saltwater species; however, there are accounts of ancient people using freshwater species from the Nile.
 Umanksy uses freshwater fish exclusively for his signature Great Lakes Fish Sauce, and only uses saltwater specimens when he gets access to Alaskan wild catch once or twice a year.

-Home Fish Sauce
+Home Fish Sauce Recipe

 For this sauce, I purchased 2 whole mackerel and then filleted them.
 My family and I ate the filets smeared with miso and pan-fried, but the rest of the fish — bones, heads, eyes, guts, and fins — went into this sauce.
 Yield: 2 quarts.